vkola-lab/azrt2020/README.md

 ## Introduction

-This repo contains a PyTorch implementation of a deep learning framework that enhance Alzheimer’s disease (AD) classification performance using MRI scans of multiple magnetic field strengths, while also improve the image quality.
-The framework contains a generative adversarial network (GAN), a disease classifier.
+This repo contains a PyTorch implementation of a deep learning framework that can be used to enhance Alzheimer’s disease (AD) classification performance using MRI scans of multiple magnetic field strengths, while also improving the quality of the images.
+The framework contains a generative adversarial network (GAN) and a classifier.
 See below for the overall structure of our framework.
-The generator will try to generate 3T\* images based on 1.5T input, while the discriminator will try to identify between the generated 3T\* images and the original 3T images.
-The disease classifier will be trained together with the GANs, using the 3T\* as input to predict the binary classification between NC (normal cognition) and AD.
+The generator will attempt to create 3T\* images based on images of 1.5T scans, while the discriminator attempts to distinguish the differences between the generated 3T\* images and the original 3T images.
+The classifier is trained together with the GANs, using the 3T\* as input to predict the output class label (i.e., Normal cognition (NC) versus AD.
+More details are available in the manuscript.

 <p align="center">
 <img src="plot/structure.png" width="695"/>